 Auburndale is a tiny village located in the state of Wisconsin.
 With a population of 698 people and just one neighborhood, Auburndale is the 416th largest community in Wisconsin.

-Telecommuters are a relatively large percentage of the workforce: 9.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Auburndale telecommute to their jobs.
+Overall, about 9.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Auburndale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.